AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-cj-market-data.md

 zendesk_id: 360016732671
 ---

-To import CJ Affiliate/Commission Junction data into Magento BI, simply follow the steps below and attach the resulting file to a support ticket.
+To import CJ Affiliate/Commission Junction data into MBI, simply follow the steps below and attach the resulting file to a support ticket.
 We will setup the data table your account and allow you to continue uploading data independently.

 ## Export CJ Affiliate Data